Opentrons/opentrons/api/docs/source/v2/new_labware.rst

 Dictionary Access
 -----------------
-Once a labware is loaded into your protocol, you can easily access the many wells within it by using dictionary indexing.
-If a well does not exist in this labware, you will receive a ``KeyError``.
+Once a labware is loaded into your protocol, using indexing you can easily access the many wells within it.
+If a well does not exist, you will receive a ``KeyError``.
 This is equivalent to using the return value of :py:meth:`.Labware.wells_by_name`: